How to Manage and Eliminate Rescuegrass in Your North Texas Lawn

 Spot-Treat With Post-Emergent Herbicide

 If rescuegrass does sneak through, don’t panic.
 A post-emergent herbicide can take care of it.
 But timing is everything here – apply it while the weed is actively growing, not after it has gone to seed.
-Need help choosing the right product?
+We can use our professional products to eliminate these winter weeds for you.
 We’ve got your back.

 Lawn Aeration and Overseeding

 If rescuegrass has already taken hold, your lawn may need a little TLC.
-Aerating your lawn does a lot—it helps relieve soil compaction and literally lets the soil breathe.
-Then overseeding can fill in the bare spots with healthy grass.
+Aerating your lawn does a lot—it helps relieve soil compaction and lets the soil breathe.
+Then you can overseed or sod to fill in the bare spots with healthy grass.
 Our team can help you get your lawn back on track quickly.

 Choose the Top Weed Control Service in North Texas